(According to curated Geolocale/Taxon lists)

 Found most commonly in these microhabitats:

-128 times under rock, 44 times under stone, 33 times litter, 12 times nest under stone, 13 times log stage 4, 10 times strays, 6 times ex rotten log, 11 times log stage 2, 1 times found under dry vegetation, 10 times under wood, 8 times ground forager(s), ...
+128 times under rock, 44 times under stone, 33 times litter, 12 times nest under stone, 13 times log stage 4, 6 times ex rotten log, 10 times strays, 11 times log stage 2, 1 times found under dry vegetation, 10 times under wood, 8 times ex sifted leaf litter, ...

 Collected most commonly using these methods:

 52 times Bay Area Ant Survey (BAAS), 103 times search, 21 times pitfall trap, 58 times hand collecting, 64 times malaise trap, 38 times Berlese funnel, 24 times pitfall, 24 times Lindgren funnel, 18 times direct collection, 15 times sweeping, 9 times blacklight, ...

 collected from 5 - 3202 meters, 1476 meters average